snowplow-archive/snowplow.github.com/_posts/2015-02-18-snowplow-android-tracker-0.3.0-released.md

 The main change in this release has been the move away from [AsyncTask][async-task] to [RxJava] [rx-java] for all asynchronous/concurrency needs.

 This has been done for a number of reasons.
 Primarily, the switch is to ensure that the heavy I/O nature of a Tracker in storing and sending event data never blocks the UI thread or the Main running thread of the host Android device, something that is difficult to achieve with AsyncTask.
-Thanks again to [Hamid][hamid-github] for all of his guidance here!
+Thanks again to [Hamid][hamidp] for all of his guidance here!

 From the [ReactiveX][reactive-x] web page: